sftpgo/docs/docs/web-interfaces.md

 Key capabilities:

 - **File management** — Upload, download, rename, delete, and create directories.
 Multiple files or folders can be downloaded as a single ZIP archive (non-regular files such as symlinks are silently skipped).
+- **File integrity** — Compute the SHA-256 hash of a file on demand, copy it, or download a checksum list verifiable with standard tools.
+See [File integrity](#file-integrity) below.
 - **Sharing** — Create HTTP/S links to share files and folders externally, with optional password or email-based authentication, IP restrictions, download/upload limits, and automatic expiration.
 - **Credentials** — Change password and manage public keys (public key management can be disabled per-user via permissions).
 - **Two-factor authentication** — Set up TOTP-based 2FA, compatible with Microsoft Authenticator, Google Authenticator, Authy, and similar apps.